icaroVerilog/Assembler-RISC-V/README.md

 ./assembler input_file.asm -o output_file.txt

 ```
-if you want to print the assembled instructions in terminal run the command, suppressing output file and this flag
+if you want to print the assembled instructions, in terminal run the command

 ``` bash